UncleCamsWaterPlans/WQI/README.md

 # WQI
-This package was devleoped as a way of sharing these data processing functions and tools within the team as first priority, but secondly to facilitate data out to stakeholders and collaborators.
+This package was devleoped as a way of sharing these data processing functions and tools within the team as first priority, but secondly to facilitate data extraction to stakeholders and collaborators.
 It includes data-out functions for the following resources:
 - [Water Monitoring Information Portal](https://water-monitoring.information.qld.gov.au/),
 - [OpenWeatherMap](https://openweathermap.org/api)